Reduced blood circulation and hypertension caused by cutaneous folds

 An introduction to human grooming

-Human grooming lets you use your nails and fingertips to unfold your skin and free your blood vessels.
+Human grooming lets you use your nails to unfold your skin, and free your blood vessels.

 The following videos will get you started: